singingwolfboy/netlify-home/_posts/2015-6-2-netlify-news-no-3.md

 Hi everyone

-Summer is here (or should be) and we’re celebrating that with a quick recap of what’s new at netlify, the premium hosting service for modern static websites.
+Summer is here (or should be) and we’re celebrating that with a quick recap of what’s new at Netlify, the premium hosting service for modern static websites.

  **Form handling**